mrmap-community/GeoPortal.rlp/README.md

 A complete SDI-Suite for the management of OWS (WMS / WFS, CSW), metadata (iso19139), users, organizations, and licences.
 It comes with OWS-security-proxy, CKAN-Interface, map viewers, WMC and KML handling and the possbility to generate persistent URIs for all resources.

 This repo will be used to develop a new FOSS SDI framework based on django.
 The blueprint for this framework is the former OSGEO project mapbender2.
 All over the world, there are many older mapbender installations online.
-The code of mapbender2 is hosted at https://trac.osgeo.org/mapbender/browser/trunk and will be maintained till all relevant modules are re-implemented with django.
+The code of mapbender2 is hosted at https://github.com/mrmap-community/Mapbender2.8 (old code: https://github.com/mrmap-community/Mapbender2.8) and will be maintained till all relevant modules are re-implemented with django.
 The old documentation is available at https://documents.geoportal.rlp.de/mediawiki/ .

 Serverside catalogue interface documentation: https://documents.geoportal.rlp.de/mediawiki/index.php/SearchInterface